NxPKG/khulnasoft-docs/content/email-routing/postmaster.md

 Through this standard, the sender publishes its public key to a domain's DNS once, and then signs the body of each message before it leaves the server.
 The recipient server reads the message, gets the domain public key from the domain's DNS, and validates the signature to ensure the message was not altered in transit.

 Email Routing signs email on behalf of `email.cloudflare.net`.
-If the sender did not sign the email, the receiver will likely use Cloudflare's signature for authentication.
+If the sender did not sign the email, the receiver will likely use Khulnasoft's signature for authentication.

 Below is the DKIM key for `email.cloudflare.net`: